How Gummy Manufacturers Balance Fast Drying and Flavor Loss—and Which Volatile Compounds Are Most at Risk

 Most At-Risk Volatile Compounds

-The following flavor classes are particularly susceptible to heat-driven loss:
+The following flavor classes are especially heat-sensitive:

 How KorNutra Handles the Trade-Off